Luos-io/Documentation/src/pages/luos-technology/message/basic-message.md

 Luos_SendMsg(service, &pub_msg);
 ```

 > **Note:** the function *Luos_SendMsg* returns an error_status that informs the user whether the message was stored in a buffer and is ready to be sent.
-User can monitor the return to be sure that the message will be sent.
+User can monitor the returned value to be sure that the message will be sent.

 > **Note:** the *Luos_SendMsg* function is non blocking.
-This function just load the message into a Luos memory and (leaded by your hardware) luos will send it as soon as possible.
+This function loads the message into a Luos memory and Luos, leaded by your hardware, will send it as soon as possible.